By default, apply a NaN-aware Gaussian filter independently to the real

 to calculate correct phasor coordinates at harmonic.

-sigma (float, default: 0.05) – Width of Gaussian filter in spectral vector space.
+sigma (float, optional, default: 0.05) – Width of Gaussian filter in spectral vector space.

 Weighted averages are calculated using the spectra of signal items